-Smoke detectors are available as factory-installed options on RHS models.
-Smoke detectors may be specified for Supply Air only without or with economizer.
+Smoke detectors are available as factory-installed options on RAH units.
+Smoke detectors may be specified for Supply Air only or for Return Air without or with economizer or in combination of Supply Air and Return Air.
+Return Air smoke detectors are arranged for vertical return configurations only.
 All components necessary for operation are factory-provided and mounted.
 The unit is factory-configured for immediate smoke detector shutdown operation; additional wiring or modifications to unit terminal board may be necessary to complete the unit and smoke detector configuration to meet project requirements.